Open to all riders 16 and over.

 • Late entries will be accepted online up until one week before the event.
 On the day entries are allowed but may be charged at a higher price.

 If the event is cancelled a suitable date will be reset and monies will be carried forward.
 If you cancel for any reason prior to the week before the event a £10 administration fee will be retained.
+Any cancellations during the week leading up to the event will not be refunded.
 After the event no refunds will be given.
 This event is run in accordance with ORPA Standing Regulations for Hare & Hound endurance type events.

 The event is open to all riders over the age of 16.
 Teams may be made up of 2 to 3 riders depending what race you are entered in, and of course also open to solo riders as well.